ShahzainAhmed/n-nn-nnn/README.md

 ## Problem Solution:
 - Take the value of a element and store in a variable n.
 - Convert the integer into string and store it in another variable.
+- Add the string twice so the string gets concatenated and store it